PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 This document's structure follows the work process:

-* Section 1 introduces this document, including an overview, porting prerequisites, and glossary.
+* Section 1 introduces this guide, including an overview, porting prerequisites, and glossary.

-* [Section 2](../develop-mbl/2-0-system-architecture.html) describes the relevant system architecture of [AArch32](#fig2-2-1) and [AArch64](#fig2-2-2) secure boot flows, partitioning build artifacts between `BL2`, FIP and FIT images, and the flash partition layout for updating firmware.
+* [Section 2](../develop-mbl/2-0-system-architecture.html) describes the relevant system architecture of [AArch32](../develop-mbl/2-0-system-architecture.html#fig2-2-1) and [AArch64](../develop-mbl/2-0-system-architecture.html#fig2-2-2) secure boot flows, partitioning build artifacts between `BL2`, FIP and FIT images, and the flash partition layout for updating firmware.

-* [Section 3](../develop-mbl/3-0-overview-of-mbl-yocto-meta-layers.html) provides a top-down overview of the Yocto meta-layers in an MBL workspace for BSP development, including a [software stack diagram](#figure-3.7) showing how recipes from different layers collaborate.
+* [Section 3](../develop-mbl/3-0-overview-of-mbl-yocto-meta-layers.html) provides a top-down overview of the Yocto meta-layers in an MBL workspace for BSP development, including a [software stack diagram](../develop-mbl/3-0-overview-of-mbl-yocto-meta-layers.html#figure-3.7) showing how recipes from different layers collaborate.

 * [Section 4](../develop-mbl/4-0-bsp-recipe-relationships.html) provides an overview of `${MACHINE}.conf`, ATF, OP-TEE, U-Boot and `linux` recipe relationships using a [UML diagram](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0).